-4.1 © EPHALOMETRIC SUPERIMPOSITION
+4.16 CEPHALOMETRIC SUPERIMPOSITION

-Superimposition of tracings is not mandatopyst-treatment radiographs are authorized in your country superimposition may greatly enhance the evaluation of the case.
+Superimposition of tracings is not mandatory.
+However if post-treatment radiographs are authorized in your country superimposition may greatly enhance the evaluation of the case.
 Björk's method (Björk and Skieller, 1983) of superimposition on natural reference structures in the cranial base, the mandible and maxilla is recommended.
 The illustrations in 4.15.1, 4.15.2 and 4.15.3 are printed here as examples to demonstrate how these superimpositions look.
 If you use superimpositions describe also your interpretations and findings.

+4.16.1 GENERAL SUPERIMPOSITION

-4.16.
-GENERAL SUPERIMPOSITION Superimposition on stable structures in the anterior cranial bases.
+Superimposition on stable structures in the anterior cranial base

-4.16.
-QUPERIMPOSITION OF THE MANDIBLE
+4.16.2 SUPERIMPOSITION OF THE MANDIBLE